tireddy2/hsm-pqc/draft-reddy-pquip-pqc-hsm.md

 Key Rotation and Renewal: In constrained devices, managing the lifecycle of cryptographic keys including periodic key rotation and renewal is critical for maintaining long-term security and supporting cryptographic agility.
 While constrained devices may rely on integrated secure elements or lightweight HSMs for secure key storage and operations, the responsibility for orchestrating key rotation typically resides in the application layer or external device management infrastructure.

 Although the underlying cryptographic module may offer primitives to securely generate new key pairs, store fresh seeds, or delete obsolete keys, these capabilities must be integrated into the device’s broader key management framework.
 This process is especially important in the context of PQC, where evolving research may lead to changes in recommended algorithms, parameters, and key management practices.

 The security of PQC schemes continues to evolve, with potential risks arising from advances in post-quantum algorithms, cryptanalytic or implementation vulnerabilities.
 As a result, constrained devices should be designed to support flexible and updatable key management policies.
 This includes the ability to:

-To address the memory consumption challenge, algorithms like ML-DSA offer a form of pre-hash using the "mu" (message representative) value described in Section 6.2 of {{ML-DSA}}.
-The mu value provides an abstraction for pre-hashing by allowing the hash or message representative to be computed outside the HSM.
-This feature offers additional flexibility by enabling the use of different cryptographic modules for the pre-hashing step, reducing RAM consumption within the HSM.
-The pre-computed mu value is then supplied to the HSM, eliminating the need to transmit the entire message for signing. {{?I-D.ietf-lamps-dilithium-certificates}} discusses leveraging ExternalMu-ML-DSA, where the pre-hashing step (ExternalMu-ML-DSA.Prehash) is performed in a software cryptographic module, and only the pre-hashed message (mu) is sent to the HSM for signing (ExternalMu-ML-DSA.Sign).

 * Rotate keys periodically to provide forward-secrecy,